esaruoho/paketti-manual/README.md

 ---
-### 2024-11-14 - esaruoho

-Improvement: Added 2nd midibinds of the 8 Selected Instrument macros and the selected automation parameter writer.
+### 2024-11-14 - Improvement: Added 2nd midibinds of the 8 Selected Instrument macros and the selected automation parameter writer.

 ---
 ### 2024-11-15 - esaruoho